Kraven The Hunter Trailer and retconning popular characters

 What I’m Kraven

 As a fan of Spider-Man, a well-made Sinister Six franchise would be a much more interesting take.
 How do you make a movie about a villain, keep their evil personas, and still be the main character?
 It’s an exciting writing challenge, and the payoff would be huge (cough Joker).
 These recent “anti-hero” films feel more like the easy way out.
-Sony can’t use Spider-Man in these films and it leaves a vital portion of the character’s mythos in the pages of the comics they hope to reference.
+Sony can’t use Spider-Man in these films and it leaves a vital portion of the villain’s mythos in the pages of the comics they hope to reference.

 Venom’s whole schtick is he’s a corrupted doppelganger of Spider-Man.
 The symbiote is a monstrous abomination mimicking Spider-Man’s every move.
 Down to using its tendrils as webbing, which the symbiote certainly does not need to do.
 It knows Peter so well it can mask itself from his Spidey Sense and lives to torment our friendly neighborhood hero.
-Without that, it’s just a space parasite bothering Eddie Brock for no reason.
+Without that, it’s just a space parasite bothering Eddie Brock.
 Kraven, without his lust for hunting Spider-Man, is just some weirdo in dead animal print.
 If you take away his genuine passion for hunting the greatest prey, is it even Kraven?